juano2310/SuperCANBus/README.md

 1. **Client sends** ID request with serial number (e.g., "ESP32_ABC123")
 2. **Broker checks** if serial number is already registered
    - If YES → Returns existing ID from flash memory
-   - If NO → Assigns new ID and stores mapping to flash
+   - If NO → Assigns new ID (starting from 1) and stores mapping to flash
 3. **Client receives** same ID every time it reconnects
-4. **Broker persists** mapping across power cycles
+4. **Broker automatically restores** all previous subscriptions for that client
+5. **Client receives** subscription notifications with topic names
+6. **Client is fully restored** with same ID and all subscriptions intact

 Topics are hashed to 16-bit values for efficient CAN bus transmission.
+Extended frames are automatically used for messages longer than 8 bytes.

 ## Comparison: Traditional CAN vs Pub/Sub Protocol